-2 hard skills or competencies (industry competencies) for Operating Systems Programmer III
+2 hard skills or competencies (industry competencies) for Software Systems Programmer III

 Skill definition-Applying computer science and engineering principles, methods, and practices to design, develop, deploy, and maintain reliable software systems.